axax/lunuc/README.md

 __A full-stack setup to build progressive web apps.__

-For more information and examples, go to https://www.lunuc.com/

 *Here is a list with the main features:*
 * React for UI
 * Declarative routing